-The Irish economy experienced broad growth in 2019 and also experienced low inflation and low interest rates.
-Consumer spending remained strong as the economy approaches full employment.
-However the political landscape remains volatile as the government tries to mitigate the impact of Brexit to the Irish economy.
-Despite these Brexit concerns, the insurance industry experienced an increase in 2019 of 4% in new sales (excluding investment only business), measured on an Annual Premium Equivalent (APE) basis, the industry benchmark.
+The Irish economy experienced growth in 2020, driven by growth in the export section, while the domestic sector contracted by 5.4%.
+The economy also experienced low inflation and low interest rates.
+Consumer spending dropped due to uncertainty and tight pandemic restrictions.
+The insurance industry experienced an increase in 2020 of 4% in new sales (excluding investment only business), measured on an Annual Premium Equivalent (APE) basis, the industry benchmark.

-A.2.
-UNDERWRITING PERFORMANCE
+A.2 Underwriting Performance

-Gross premium income (insurance contracts) for the company increased significantly to ≤ 361 m for the year from ≤ 146 m in 2018 driven by the consumption of the additional businesses under the Part VII transfer from Aviva Life & Pensions UK Ltd on 29th March 2019.
-Similarly, contributions to Investment Contracts also increased significantly to $\leq 1,033$ m (2018: ≤ 488 m) with the additional business forming part of the Company for 9 months of 2019.
-Gross claims incurred for 2019 amounted to ≤ 304 m (2018: ≤ 199 m).
-Gross consideration paid out in respect of investment contracts was ≤ 985 m in the year (2018: ≤ 341 m).
+Gross premium income (insurance contracts) for the company increased significantly to €408m for the year from €361m in 2019.
+Similarly, contributions to Investment Contracts also increased significantly to €1,228m (2019: €1,033m).
+Gross claims incurred for 2020 amounted to €463m (2019: €304m).
+Gross consideration paid out in respect of investment contracts was €956m in the year (2019: €985m).

 New sales were profitable on best estimate assumptions.
-Value of New Business (VNB) for the full year 2019 was \notin 9.2m, lower than the 2018 figure of \notin 12.0m.
+Value of New Business (VNB) for the full year 2020 was €14m, higher than the 2019 figure of €9m.